Our Coaches

 James Wall is a Graduate of the University of Windsor who grew up playing hockey in British Columbia.
 James finished University in 2009 and he has dedicated his life to coaching and mentoring since that time.
 In 2012 James became West Vancouver Minor Hockey’s first ever hockey director.
 The position was created for him because of his dedication to its players and the value he brought to the association.
 James also started the BC Spartans spring hockey program that year.
 The goal of the program is to offer a great playing experience for players of all ages and levels with development and life skills being the philosophy of the program.

-James is currently North Vancouver Minor Hockey’s Director of Hockey Operations, a High Performance certified coach and also holds various designations with BC Hockey and Hockey Canada.
+James also spent five seasons as North Vancouver Minor Hockey’s Director of Hockey Operations and time as the General Manager of the North West Hawks in the BCEHL.
+He is a Hockey Canada High Performance certified coach and also holds various designations with BC Hockey and Hockey Canada.
 He is a certified BC Hockey coaching instructor for Coach 1 and 2, Development 1, Checking, and Specialty skills.
 James is also a Hockey Canada level 1 certified specialty skills instructor and facilitator.
 James has dedicated his career to developing the next generation of players and coaches by being able to get the best out of everyone he works with.
 Everyone who enters the Spartans program or works with James not only becomes a better hockey player, but a better person.